NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 If you are in an expression with a *context location*, you can some times use shorthands for the location of a refereced state variable.
 For instance, if the context location is `river.water.oc`, and you try to access `temp`, if `temp` does not refer to a single value, Mobius2 will first look for `river.water.oc.temp`, then `river.water.temp` if the prior does not exist, and finally `river.temp`.

 These have the units and types they are declared with.
 If a value is indexed over index sets, it will primarily be accessed using the same indexes as the current expression are evaluated with.
-(This causes expressions to propagate index set dependencies to one another and to put some restrictions on what can be accessed.
+(This causes expressions to propagate index set dependencies to one another and limit what can be accessed.
 See [separate documentation on distributions](advanced_concepts.html#index-set-distributions).

 Note that the value you get when you access a parameter value in the model is the one provided in the data set (corresponding to the current index combination).
 The default value in the parameter declaration is just a helper for somebody who create a new data set.